hoplon/javelin/README.md

 The `path-cell` function returns a converging lens whose formula focuses in on a part of the underlying collection using `get-in`.
-The provided callback takes the desired new value and updates the underlying collection accordingly using `update-in`.
+The provided callback takes the desired new value and updates the underlying collection accordingly using `assoc-in`.
 The update propagates to the lens formula, thereby updating the value of the lens cell itself.

 Interestingly, transactions can be used to create diverging lenses, inverting